 Our estimates, derived from satellite data, show that 139 billion cubic meters (bcm) of associated gas was flared at upstream oil and gas facilities and LNG liquefaction plants in 2022.

 Satellite data estimates show that the top 9 largest flaring countries in 2022 were Russia, Iraq, Iran, Algeria, Venezuela, the United States, Mexico, Libya, and Nigeria.
-These countries accounted for 74 percent of all gas flared and 45 percent of global oil production.
+These countries accounted for around 75 percent of all gas flared and 45 percent of global oil production.

 The Imported Flare Gas (IFG) Index shows how countries importing crude oil are exposed to gas flaring.
 Preliminary results from the IFG Index show that many large crude oil-importing developed countries are exposed to gas flaring, since they import crude oil from countries that flare large volumes of associated gas.